 Request Governor Signature June 2018 CALAFCO Support Position: Sponsor CALAFCO Comments: This is the annual Assembly Local Government Committee Omnibus bill, sponsored by CALAFCO.
 Amendments are pending to add several items.
 SB 1215 (Hertzberg D) Provision of sewer service: disadvantaged communities.
-Current Text: Amended: 7/2/2018 html pdf Introduced: 2/15/2018 Last Amended: 7/2/2018 Status: 7/2/2018-Read second time and amended.
-Re-referred to Com. on APPR.
-Desk Policy Fiscal Floor Desk Policy Fiscal Floor Conf.
-Enrolled Vetoed Chaptered ı 1st H louse 2nd House Conc.
-Linoned Vetoeu Chaptered Summary:
+Current Text: Enrollment: 9/12/2018 html pdf Introduced: 2/15/2018 Last Amended: 8/24/2018 Status: 9/12/2018-Enrolled and presented to the Governor at 5 p.m.
+Des sk P Policy Fiscal Floor Desk Policy Fiscal Floor Conf.
+Enrolled Vetoed Chaptered 1st House 2nd H louse Conc.
+Lilioned Vetoeu Chaptered Summary:

 The Porter-Cologne Water Quality Control Act requires each California regional water quality control board to adopt water quality control plans and to establish water quality objectives in those plans, considering certain factors, to ensure the reasonable protection of beneficial uses and the prevention of nuisance.
-This bill would authorize the regional board to order the provision of sewer service by a special district, city, or county to a disadvantaged community, as defined, under specified circumstances.
+This bill would, except as provided, authorize the regional board to order the provision of sewer service by a special district, city, or county to a disadvantaged community, as defined, under specified circumstances.
 By authorizing the regional board to require a special district, city, or county to provide sewer service, this bill would impose a state-mandated local program.
+Attachments:

-Position: Watch With Concerns Subject: Disadvantaged Communities, Water CALAFCO Comments: As amended, this bill authorizes the State Water Resources Control Board (SWRCB) to mandate extension of service or consolidation of wastewater systems - both public and private, under certain circumstances.
+CALAFCO Coalition Oppose Floor Alert August 2018 Position: Oppose Subject: Disadvantaged Communities, Water CALAFCO Comments: As amended, this bill authorizes the State Water Resources Control Board (SWRCB) to mandate extension of service or consolidation of wastewater systems - both public and private, under certain circumstances.
 The process mirrors the process set forth in SB 88 giving the SWRCB authority to mandate the same for drinking water systems.
-The current version includes a number of amendments that address previous CALAFCO concerns.
-However, there is an outstanding issue of annexing territory to which services were extended into a city.
-(The bill does now call for a mandatory annexation into a district should the services be extended by them.)
+However, the bill allows for an extension up to 3 miles with no requirements for annexation of the territory; does not provide a definitive source of funding; does not require those will failing systems to connect to the new system; and charges opt-out fees to those who do not.
+CALAFCO attempted to work with the author's office on the primary issues of annexation and the allowable extension limit, but were unsuccessful in securing those amendments.
+As a result, we joined with CASA, CSDA, CSCA, RCRC and the League to oppose.
 SB 1496 (Committee on Governance and Finance) Validations.
 Current Text: Chaptered: 6/1/2018 html pdf Introduced: 3/1/2018 Status: 6/1/2018-Approved by the Governor.
 Chaptered by Secretary of State.
 Chapter 23, Statutes of 2018.

 Desk Policy Fiscal Floor Desk Policy Fiscal Floor Conf.
-Enrolled Vetoed Chaptered 1st House 2nd F louse Conc.
+Enrolled Vetoed Chaptered [ 1st House 2nd H louse Conc.
 Lilioned vetoed Chaptered Summary: